Introduction

 An Essential Part of Your Application

 As part of the application process, all candidates must submit responses to two questions that Booth has posted on the application portal of their website.
-There is also a third essay prompt that they have posted, which is optional, and a fourth essay prompt is only meant for students who are reapplying to the program.
+There is also a third essay prompt that they have posted, which is optional, and a fourth one is only meant for students who are reapplying to the program.

 Along with the topics for the essays, Booth typically states that there is a minimum word count requirement of 250 words.
 With an approach contrary to most business schools, they’ve also recently added that there is no maximum word count for either essay.
 Thus, applicants are encouraged to write as much as they feel necessary for their responses.